 The Connecticut Invasive Plant Working Group (CIPWG) is a consortium of individuals, organizations, and agencies concerned with invasive plant issues.

 Association to Preserve Cape Cod has the mission to preserve, protect, and enhance the natural resources of Cape Cod.
-They implement a 5-year strategic plan that includes a variety of activities including an invasive species monitoring program.
+They implement a 5-year strategic plan that includes a variety of activities including an invasive species monitoring program and a Native Plant Initiative.

 Casco Bay Estuary Partnership is 1 of 28 National Estuary Programs nationwide, and is a collaborative effort of people and organizations interested in protecting and restoring the bay.
 Partners include local, state, and federal government organizations; non-profits; local businesses; citizens; universities; and more.